 Passing through the intricately carved Niomon gate brings you into the temple precincts near the top.
-There are numerous temple buildings in this area, including Kaisando Hall, dedicated to the temple’s founder.
-The climb to the top usually takes 20-30 minutes.
+There are numerous temple buildings in this area, including Kaisando Hall, dedicated to the temple's founder.
+The climb to the top usually takes 20 to 30 minutes.

 After the long climb back down, you might be in need of refreshment.
 The souvenir stores around the temple entrance stock local ice cream and there are also a number of restaurants serving light meals.